 Fast forward to me in my kitchen staring at an empty fridge and wondering how I didn’t think to order ahead.
 And maybe I should wait to go shopping but you know, I cannot deal with my cravings.
 I just need stuff now and I need to make it now and I can’t stop thinking about it till I do.
 I ended up using the Big Basket app on my phone to buy all the fresh fruits and vegetables I needed.
 I admit I ended up going overboard because I saw some fresh basil and then some fresh avocadoes and maaaangoeees and I couldn’t stop myself.
 Big Basket is the largest online vegetable store and every time I’ve ordered my fruits and veggies online they’ve always come fresh and on time.
 They now have a really cool BB Express feature which delivers select produce within 60 minutes.
 Perfect for folks like me who have last minute cravings like this chicken manchow soup!

-I cannot talk about Chicken Manchow Soup with all those crispy fried noodles without telling you about all the fun I used to have in Bombay with my girls friends.
-We would meet up every evening after classes, head to the shadies street chinese stall in the neighbourhood and order bowls of this soup.
-Because it was perfect and he’d give us unlimited fried noodles to top every bote with it.
-I really wanted to replicate the flavours but umm rasta chinese is still the best!
+I cannot talk about Chicken Manchow Soup with all those crispy fried noodles without telling you about all the fun I used to have in Bombay with my girl friends.
+We would meet up every evening after classes, head to the shadies street chinese stall in the neighborhood and order bowls of this soup.
+Because it was perfect and he’d give us unlimited fried noodles to top every bowl with it.
+I really wanted to replicate the flavors but umm rasta chinese is still the best!
 Though this version comes pretty darn close.

 - 1 1/2 tablespoons Vinegar